 Having run an accountancy practice for almost 30 years I have had the good fortune to meet literally thousands of business owners.
-Many have created great companies but many others have unfortunately failed.
+Many have achieved business success and created great companies but many others have unfortunately failed.

 Reasons given for failure are numerous.
 Many are genuine such as Covid or an unforeseen bad debt resulting in severe cashflow problems.
 Most however are due to a basic misunderstanding of what is required to create a successful business.
 In my blog “frustrated with the lack of business growth” I highlighted three key elements that cause business failures:

 - A lack of demand for the service or product.

 There is however another even more fundamental problem which a lot of business owners don’t like to hear: